Culture, Food and Traditions in Bangladesh

 Bangladesh consists of 2.1% of the world’s population, amounting up to 164.8 million people.
 98% of the population are ethnic Bengalis, and other ethnic tribes make up the other 2%.
 Bangladesh is considered a developing economy but has experienced fast economic growth this decade — from 2010 to 2017 annual growth never dipped below 5.5%.
 Also, on the bright side, infant mortality is falling in Bangladesh — down from 45.67 deaths per 1000 live births in 2014 to 31.7 in 2018, ranking the country 61st in the world for infant mortality.

-In Bangladesh, greetings vary depending on the individuals’ age difference.
+In Bangladesh, greetings vary depending on the individuals’ age differences.
 While individuals of the opposite gender rarely shake hands with each other, men of equal status shake hands in a quiet and soft manner, showing respect by placing the hand over the heart after.

 Shayamoli, in a Salwar Kameez and her father in a lungi